ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

   - CLI Alias: `message-digest-algorithm`
   - Choices: `sha1`, `sha256`, `sha512`, `ripemd160`, `sha224`, `sha384`, `md5`
   - Default value: `sha1`
+- `pp_ssl_client_config_type` (String) Specify the TLS client type to secure connections.
+  - CLI Alias: `ssl-client-type`
+  - Choices: `proxy`, `client`
+  - Default value: `proxy`
+- `pp_ssl_client_profile` (String) Specify the TLS client profile to secure connections.
+  - CLI Alias: `ssl-client`
+  - Reference to: `datapower_ssl_client_profile:id`
+- `pp_tam_header` (String) Specify the name of the HTTP header to store the token in.
+The default value is iv_creds, which is HTTP header that WebSEAL uses to write headers.
+  - CLI Alias: `tam-header`
+  - Default value: `iv-creds`
+- `pp_tam_header_size` (Number) Specify the maximum size in bytes of HTTP headers.
+A value of 0 disables this function.
+If the value is nonzero, the PAC token is split across multiple headers of the specified length.
+The default value is 0.
+  - CLI Alias: `tam-header-size`
+  - Default value: `0`
+- `pp_tam_pac_propagate` (Boolean) Specify whether to add the Access Manager privilege attribute certificate (PAC) token to an HTTP header.
+The PAC token was returned from the previous authentication or authorization phase.
+By default, does not add the PAC token.
+When enabled, adds the PAC token.
+  - CLI Alias: `propagate-tam-pac`
+  - Default value: `false`
 - `pp_timestamp` (Boolean) Specify whether to generate a WS-Trust token time stamp for the security token response.
   - CLI Alias: `ws-trust-add-timestamp`
   - Default value: `true`